ZexinZh/MLFoundationHomeWork/README.md

 # MLFoundationHomeWork
-HomeWork for MLFoundation course by Hsuan-Tien Lin
+HomeWork for MLFoundation course, instructed by Hsuan-Tien Lin

 The implementation of perceptron algorithm in python, including pocket perceptron algorithm.